puyt/glab-enhancer-browser-extension/README.md

 - Enable/disable most of the features by toggling the preferences
 - Move the close issue / merge request button to the right side to prevent accidental clicks
+- Add dropdown for scoped labels in issues & merge requests

 **Command panel**

 - Render starred projects
 - Move "Places" after "Frequently visited ..."
+- Increased height to fill the screen

 **To-Do list**